Dirty Outs

 • Dirty outs: when you hit, you might still be behind, or you might be setting yourself up for reverse implied odds.

 Dirty outs often show up when your draw is dominated or when a card that helps you can also improve an opponent to an even stronger hand.
+They are the textbook source of reverse implied odds.

 The 3 most common dirty-out patterns